Mark Billingham: Awards and nominations

-TV
+Television

-Billingham has received nominations and awards related to all aspects of his various careers.
 What's That Noise (which he wrote and presented) won the 1995 Royal Television Society award for "Best Entertainment Programme", while Knight School was nominated for the RTS's "Best Children's Drama" award two years running.

 Novels

-Scaredy Cat (2002) won the Sherlock Award for "Best Detective Novel Created by a UK Author", and was also nominated for the Crime Writers Association Gold Dagger for "Best Crime Novel of the Year".
+Scaredy Cat (2002) won the Sherlock Award for "Best Detective Novel Created by a UK Author", and was also nominated for the Crime Writers' Association Gold Dagger for "Best Crime Novel of the Year".